 Who is our audience?

-One of the exciting things that happens within disability arts is that people with quite different disabilities, different experiences, but a common analysis of our situation, create something shared.
+One of the exciting things that happens within Disability Arts is that people with quite different impairments, different experiences, but a common analysis of our situation, create something shared.
 We break through the idea, presented to us by the medical profession and disability charities in particular, that our situations are different and unrelated, and come together not as the blind or the deaf or the epileptic, or the spastic or the arthritic, but as disabled people.

 What are the major issues?

 We are only just beginning to identify the issues we have to deal with.
 Some of those most pressing at the moment are: How do we move beyond autobiography and polemic as ways of talking about disability?
 How do we draw a distinction between amateur and professional work?
 How do we find ways to help artists earn a living?
 How do we develop an appropriate critical practice?

 And, in particular, how do we save the work that has already happened, so that we leave a legacy for future generations of disabled people?